 The tools mentioned below are completely free, so test a few out or give them all a try and see what works well for your process.
 If you have other suggestions, leave them in the comment box below and let me know.

-One major thing you should have when writing songs are accurate pitches to play with.
+When writing songs, one major thing you should have accurate pitches to play with.
 This can be done with a live instrument or a digital app like Garageband.
 I use my piano at home and my Garageband app when I'm out on the go.

 You can also get a mechanical metronome if you're interested in doing things in a more vintage way!

 I use both a physical notebook and my digital Notes app when writing my lyrics down.
 On rare occasions, I use the notepad in the Garageband app.
-I know, I'm sounding like I work for Garageband.
+I know, I sound like I work for Garageband.
 But I don't!
 I just love their simple and free tool.

 If you're writing your melody in addition to your song lyrics, you'll want to keep a recording of that melody so that you won't forget it.
 You can use a physical voice recorder, or you can use a free app that is on any type of phone.